fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 To connect Fleet to APNs, we will do the following steps:
 1. Generate four required files
-2. Generate an APNs certificate from APNs
+2. Generate an APNs certificate from Apple Push Certificates Portal
 3. Configure Fleet with the required files

 ### Step 1: generate required files